 - Inclusion Canada is the only national organization that works solely on behalf of people with an intellectual disability and their families.

-Over 755,000 Canadians live with an intellectual disability, and millions more are family members, friends, and advocates.
 With the potential for inclusion more visible on the horizon than ever before, individuals, families and community leaders are trail blazing.
 We are beginning to see new pathways to quality inclusive education, employment, participation and belonging in communities across Canada.

 Yet even now, isolation, exclusion, poverty and victimization remain the norm for far too many, indeed for the majority of people with an intellectual disability.
 Human rights violations and systemic discrimination against people with an intellectual disability persist in Canada and around the world – despite Canada and over 150 other State Parties having ratified the United Nations Convention on the Rights of Persons with Disabilities.